shirsatritesh/News_Research_tool-Flask-/README.md

 ## Project Structure

 - app.py: contains flask application script.
+- index.html: Contains the front end part so that user can interact
 - requirements.txt: A list of required Python packages for the project.
 - faiss_store_openai.pkl: A pickle file to store the FAISS index.
 - .env: Configuration file for storing your OpenAI API key.